All Episodes

 You pretend.

-You run around when you're five years old in the backyard thinking that you're little Joe on bonanza.
+You run around when you're five years old in the backyard thinking that you're little Joe on Bonanza.

-You know, after a couple of months of it, they send you off to person that wears a little white coat to help you deal with it.
+You know, after a couple of months of it, they send you off to a person that wears a little white coat to help you deal with it.

 You really think you're little Joe?